My Dad often used my laptop to check his emails. And yesterday he asked, “Why do I always see your Gmail account logged in, whenever I open mine.”

 Private search that you want others to see

 To log in, multiple Facebook or Google account in the same browser

 Want to see search results for people not login in their Google account

-By default, the extension doesn’t work in private browser.
+By default, the extension doesn’t work in a private browser.
 So use it, to test your web page

 Hotel and Airlines booking websites often raise the price for returning customer.
 They do that, by tracking your browser’s cookies.
-So when you suspect such activity, use private browser
+So when you suspect such activity, use the private browser

 When Not to Use Private Browser

-Like I said, a private browser doesn’t make you anonymous.
+As I said, a private browser doesn’t make you anonymous.
 It won’t change your IP address.
 Your ISP, your employer, and your ISP still know who you are.
 Therefore never use it for ‘illegal searches’ that you don’t want them to see.

 How to Browse Web Anonymously?